Skip to content

 5. Shared Model

-Scene is a model with data and state to be rendered.
+A Scene is a model that contains the data and state to be rendered.
 Multiple View3D instances can refer to a single Scene instance simultaneously.

-Through this, functions such as observing changes in objects or lights added to the same scene from different viewpoints (Camera) in real-time can be efficiently implemented.
+Through this, features such as observing changes in objects or lights added to the same scene from different viewpoints (Cameras) in real-time can be efficiently implemented.

 // Create one Scene (Shared data)